Latz/til/posts/blog-post-33.md

 tags: ["post"]
 ---

-... that "nada" is the Spanish word for "nothing", not the Russian word ("nichego")
+... that "nada" is the Spanish word for "nothing", not the Russian word ("nichego").